 From Tokyo Station: Take the JR Yamanote Line approximately 30 minutes to Shin-Okubo Station.

 Located on Okubo-dori, the Korean town in Shin-Okubo is the largest in the country, and a mecca for those in search of spicy street food, K-pop trinkets, karaoke, and BBQ.
 There are also numerous Korean markets selling Korean spices and ingredients.

-Tokyo’s Muslim population comes Islam Yokocho to find Halal ingredients and enjoy meals from their home countries.
-Walking down the street, you’ll come across restaurants serving Indonesian, Malaysian food, along with South Indian favorites like biryani.
-Go to Nasco Food Court to various Halal cuisine, from Turkish food to Indian curries.
+Tokyo’s Muslim population comes to Islam Yokocho to find Halal ingredients and enjoy meals from their home countries.
+Walking down the street, you’ll come across restaurants serving Indonesian and Malaysian food, along with South Indian favorites like biryani.

 Many stores on the street sell spices and other foodstuffs difficult to obtain elsewhere.
 With the vast majority of residents in Japan ethnically Japanese, this is one street where you’ll encounter people from a wide range of ethnicities and backgrounds congregating together.